cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-delete-deployment.md

 # Overview

-After uninstalling the application you can now delete it from the Management Environment.
+After uninstalling an application you can delete it from the Management Environment.
 Deleting a deployment has no functional value per se, but it does clean up the environment from excess artifacts.
 For example, all of its static and runtime properties are still stored in the manager's database.

-# Delete the Deployment
+# Step 10: Delete the Deployment

 Assuming the un-installation process completely successfully, all of the application resources should have been removed.